 Important Updates

 The Texas Business and Commerce Code previously only applied to voice telephone communication.
 Recently, the law expanded to include text messages as well.
-This change goes into effect on September 1, 2025.What does this mean for my business?
+This change goes into effect on September 1, 2025.On September 26, 2025, the Texas Attorney General’s office stated that this change does not apply to businesses that send marketing texts only to customers who have provided consent.
+We encourage you to read more about this clarification here.

 - Link to the amendments going into effect on September 1, 2025: S.B.
 140